Alexon1999/react-native-stripe/README.md

 ## Stripe Configuration

-Set the Stripe publishable key in the `app/(tabs)/payment.tsx` file
+Set the Stripe publishable/Public key in the `app/(tabs)/payment.tsx` file

 ---